IFB-ElixirFr/katacoda-scenarios/ifb-unix/session03/step-LessCommand.md

 Very often the files you want to read are too large for your screen.
 For instance, you have previously displayed the content of the file _belebele.fasta_ with the `cat` command.

-In contrast to `cat`, the `less` command allows you to open a file and browse its content interactively (line by line or page by page):
+In contrast to `cat`, the `less` command opens a file and and let you browse its content interactively (line by line or page by page):

 ```bash
 less belebele.fasta